If you always remember to follow up with unresponsive prospects, you’re in the minority. 70% of sales emails drop off after the first attempt.

 That’s why the Yesware sales team sets ups automated email workflows to follow up with satisfied customers two months after close.
 When your team and product demonstrate their worth, it becomes much easier to secure additional growth and referral opportunities.

 The sequence of events goes like this:

 - 45 days post close: Sales Ops sends the account closer a reminder email to confirm that the account is satsified and doing well.
-Account closer then schedules two-part Mail Merge to send to client, with the first email sending that day.
+Account closer then schedules two-part Campaign to send to client, with the first email sending that day.

 - 60 days post close: Email #2 is automatically delivered on behalf of the account closer wishing the client a happy two months and asking if they know of any other companies who would benefit from Yesware’s services.